 The Group assesses whether there are any indicators of impairment for all non-financial assets at the end of the reporting period.
 They are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
-When value in use calculations are undertaken, management estimates the expected future cash flows from the asset or cash-generating unit and determines a suitable discount rate in order to calculate the present value of those cash flows.
+When value in use calculations are undertaken, discounted cash flow projections and sales forecast are prepared by management with major assumptions such as gross profit, the length of time which the impact of COVID-19 may continue and the speed of recovery.